 - It can be taken down and reused.

 - Chain-linked fences are more expensive than wire mesh.
 However, it’s a good option if you want a permanent fence.

-- Electric fencing is expensive to install and is probably more than you need for the average gardener.
+- Electric fencing is expensive to install and is probably more than needed for the average garden.